 National strategy and government contact

 Education and research is covered in chapter 9 of the National Development Plan (NDP).
-Of interest to this chapter, plant cultivars is listed as one area in which SA research has been good.
+Of interest to this article, plant cultivars is listed as one area in which SA research has been good.

 In South Africa, plant breeders’ rights (PBR) are protected under the Plant Breeders’ Rights Act, 1976 (Act No.15 of 1976).
 Also of relevance are the Genetically Modified Organisms Act, 1997 (Act No.15 of 1997) and Plant Improvement Act, 1976 (Act No. 53 of 1976).
 An amendment of the latter is currently before parliament.
 Find copies of these acts at http://sansor.org/seed-legislation.
 Of relevance to livestock is the Animal Improvement Act, 1998 (Act 62 of 1998).

-The Directorate Genetic Resources within the Department of Agriculture, Forestry and Fisheries (DAFF) administers the Plant Breeders’ Rights (PBR) Act, Act No. 15 of 1976 as amended in 1996.
+The Directorate Genetic Resources administers the Plant Breeders’ Rights (PBR) Act, Act No. 15 of 1976 as amended in 1996.
 The objective of this Act is to provide for a system through which intellectual property rights (plant breeders’ rights) relating to varieties of certain kinds of plants may be granted and registered.

 Phone the Biotechnology Strategies Unit at 012 843 6531 (Manager).

-Agriculture is one of three sectors targeted by the DST’s Bio-Economy Strategy.
+- Agriculture is one of three sectors targeted by the DSI’s Bio-Economy Strategy.
 Together with the Technology Innovation Agency (TIA) it has projects involving wheat, cassava, sweet stem sorghum, table grapes, indigenous flower bulbs, and more.
 Read about the TIA at www.tia.org.za.
-Download a copy of the Bio-Economy Strategy from the DST website or at www.gov.za.
+Download a copy of the Bio-Economy Strategy from the DSI website or at www.gov.za.

-The DST’s agency, the South African Agency for Science and Technology Advancement (SAASTA), runs a technology awareness campaign called the Public Understanding of Biotechnology (PUB).
-Call 012 392 9300 or visit www.saasta.ac.za and www.pub.ac.za.
+- The DSI’s agency, the South African Agency for Science and Technology Advancement (SAASTA), runs a technology awareness campaign called the Public Understanding of Biotechnology (PUB).
+Visit www.saasta.ac.za and www.pub.ac.za.

 This Directorate: Biodiversity Risk Management was formed to co-ordinate and support work in implementing the Cartagena Protocol on Bio-safety.
 Call 012 399 9000 for more information.

-The Department of Trade and Industry considers trade and industrial development issues.
+The Department of Trade, Industry and Competition (the dtic) considers trade and industrial development issues.
 See www.thedti.gov.za.

 Department of Health (DOH) www.doh.gov.za